NREL/WETOStack/docs/best_practices.md

 Similarly, input files should retain a ubiquitous human-readable format such as [YAML](https://yaml.org) as this allows users to generate input files programmatically using standard libraries.
-Input and output files required by WETO software should adhere to the following conventions and principles.
+Input and output files required by WETO software should adhere to the following conventions and principles:

 - Simple, clear, and predictable structure
 - Expressive and concise